jegj/g3/docs/TRUNCATION.md

 ## limitations

 Per [Gist API](https://docs.github.com/en/rest/gists/gists?apiVersion=2022-11-28#truncation)
-there are some limitations regardling files content and number:
+there are some limitations regarding files content and number:

 - Each file inside a Gist can be returned by the API in the `content` property if its content is up to 1MB.